What you need to know about using social media for recruitment01 Apr, 20215 minutes

 It’s where your potential candidates are

 In the first ten years of their career, 86% of people utilise social media in their job search, including using these platforms to research potential employers.
-By not having a presence on these platforms, you are missing out on high-quality candidates finding you.
+Therefore, you are missing out on high-quality candidates finding you by not having a presence on these platforms.
 Wouldn't you prefer to have potential candidates put in as much effort to find you as you do them?

 To increase the number of job applications submitted, you need to be publicising the position on social media.
 This typically increases applications from anything between 30% and 50%.
 And if you post it organically, rather than paying for social media ads, you can potentially double the number of applications you receive with just a few minutes of your time.